DIY: How to Drill into Concrete or Brick

 An advanced drill might have a depth gauge to determine how far to drill.
 If your hammer drill doesn't have a gauge, wrap a piece of masking tape around the masonry bit to mark how deep you'll need to drill.
 Next, use chalk or a pencil to mark the spot you're drilling to ensure a clean and accurate hole through the brick or concrete facade.

 Step 3: Drill Slowly

 Line up the tip of the bit with the mark, but don’t put all your weight on the rotary hammer or hammer drill.
 Make sure to drill in small bursts or at a low drilling speed so the bit doesn't bind up and slow down the process.
 Allow the device to do the work while keeping a firm grip.

 Back the rotary hammer or hammer drill out frequently while boring the hole so it cools off.
 Stop drilling once you've reached the desired depth.

-If you stall while at any point while drilling, a chunk of aggregate rock could be in the way.
+If you stall at any point while drilling, a chunk of aggregate rock could be in the way.
 Remove the drill and hammer in a masonry nail to break up the blockage.
-Try not to drive the masonry nail too deeply so that it's not too difficult to remove.
+Avoid driving the masonry nail too deep to prevent it from becoming stuck or lost in the opening.